ppr-game/PPR/README.md

 put it in your level folder next to the `level.txt` file and rename it to `music.ogg`.
 Now you can begin creating your level

-*You can publish your level in my Discord server I linked above*
+*You can publish your levels in the Discord server linked above*

 ### Editor controls
 - `Mouse Wheel Scroll` - scroll the time